MashhoodQadeer/Computer-Vision-Python/Reserach-Notes.md

 ### 🖼 Open Images Dataset
 We use the [Open Images Dataset](https://storage.googleapis.com/openimages/web/index.html) to download high-quality, annotated images suitable for training and testing computer vision models.
 This dataset includes object bounding boxes, segmentation masks, and more.

-### ✍️ Annotation Tool - CVAT
+### ✍️ Annotation Tool -
-To annotate or refine annotations on the dataset, we use [CVAT (Computer Vision Annotation Tool)](https://cvat.ai).
+To annotate or refine annotations on the dataset, we use [Label Studio (Label Studio)](https://github.com/MashhoodQadeer/label-studio).
 It's an open-source web-based tool designed for labeling images and videos, supporting bounding boxes, polygons, and more.

 ### 📸 Alternative Image Source - Pexels
 We also use [Pexels](https://www.pexels.com) to source free-to-use, high-resolution images.
 This is helpful for diversifying the dataset or adding custom classes when needed.

 ### 🛠 Image Collection from Pexels
 To automate the image collection from Pexels, we use scripting or available APIs to fetch relevant images based on keywords (e.g., `apples`, `fruits`, etc.), ensuring our dataset is robust and diverse.